OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/RampMap.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Camera used to define camera and screen space</p>
+        <p class="scene-class-attr-comment">Camera used to define camera and screen space</p>

     </p>